 First Institute assists students and graduates with their career search including resume writing, job applications, interview techniques, industry networking and assistance in securing full-time employment.
 The Career Services department offers students assistance with employment opportunities and every avenue is pursued to assist graduates in obtaining training-related employment.

-Throughout the year, part-time and permanent employment opportunities are posted.
+Throughout the year, part-time and permanent employment opportunities are communicated to students and graduates by phone, email and social media.
 Networking and communication with employers on a regular basis ensures that training is current and graduates are able to meet the requirements of the careers they are pursuing.
 Additionally, the Director of Career Services visits employer's offices, thereby strengthening the institution's standing in the business community and creating additional employment opportunity for graduates.